 A digital sign displayed meeting information at Vadnais Heights Commons, where the meeting took place.
 The notice ran for 21 says before the meeting.

-Attendance to the first public meeting impressed everyone involved.
+Attendance at the first public meeting impressed everyone involved.

 Clearly it worked.
 It was an impressive turnout for such an isolated project.